seanorourke7/RPSLS/README.md

 This site is to host a game called Rock Paper Scissors Lizard Spock.
 This game was made popular by the TV show 'Big Bang theory'.

-I built it to demonstrate the abilities i have learned so far, and for course evaluation.
+I built it to demonstrate the abilities I have learned so far, and for course evaluation.

 This is a multi page site with links to each page.
 It contains a Home, Game, How to Play (with video) and Rules Page with text explaining the rules.